davegutz/myStateOfCharge/SOC_Photon/README.md

     Solution:  Manually reset CLI installation.  https://community.particle.io/t/how-to-manually-reset-your-cli-installation/54018

-### Problem:  Software loads but does nothing
+### Problem:  Software loads but does nothing or doesn't work sensibly at all.

   This can happen with a new Particle device first time.
 This can happen with a feature added to code that requires certain OS configuration.
+Its easy to be fooled by this because it appears that the application loads correctly and some stuff even works.

     Solution:  run  Particle: Flash Application and Device OS (local).
 You may have to compile same before running this.

+### Problem:  Local flash gives message "Unable to connect to the device soc0.
+Make sure the device is connected to the host computer via USB"

+  in file .vscode/settings.json change "particle.targetDevice": "<Particle name>"

 ## Author: Dave Gutz davegutz@alum.mit.edu  repository GITHUB myStateOfCharge